Henry McCullough: 1970s

 McCullough returned to London around 1969 to work with Joe Cocker as a member of his backing band, the Grease Band.
 With Cocker he toured the U.S. and performed at the Woodstock Festival.
 He later played on the Grease Band's eponymous album.
 During his time with the band he appeared as lead guitarist on the studio album of Andrew Lloyd Webber and Tim Rice's rock opera Jesus Christ Superstar (1970) and on the progressive Spooky Tooth album The Last Puff (1970).

-In January 1972 Paul McCartney asked McCullough to join his new band, Wings, with an eye toward starting a tour of British universities.
+In January 1972, Paul McCartney asked McCullough to join his new band, Wings, with an eye toward starting a tour of British universities.
 McCullough's first recording with Wings was the February 1972 protest single, "Give Ireland Back to the Irish".
+The song, which expressed outrage at the events of Bloody Sunday, proved controversial.
+McCartney was accused by the British media of expressing support for the Irish Republican Army, and author Howard Sounes suggests that McCullough, as an Ulster Protestant with British unionist sympathies, may have had his misgivings about releasing the song as a single.
 He spent more than a year in the band, playing lead guitar on several singles, including "Hi, Hi, Hi", "Live and Let Die" and "My Love", as well as on the album Red Rose Speedway.
 Musical and business differences with McCartney, however, saw McCullough leave on the eve of the Band on the Run sessions in August 1973.

 McCullough's spoken words "I don't know; I was really drunk at the time" can be heard on the Pink Floyd album The Dark Side of the Moon (1973), at the end of the song "Money".
 He was recalling a fight he had the night before with his wife.

 In 1975 McCullough joined the Frankie Miller Band with bassist Chris Stewart, keyboard player Mick Weaver and drummer Stu Perry.
-They recorded the album, The Rock with Miller.
-Later the same year McCullough released Mind Your Own Business on George Harrison's Dark Horse label.
+They recorded the album The Rock with Miller.
+Later the same year, McCullough released Mind Your Own Business on George Harrison's Dark Horse label.

 McCullough played concerts as a session musician with Roy Harper, Frankie Miller, Eric Burdon, Marianne Faithfull, Ronnie Lane and Donovan.
 In 1977 he temporarily joined Dr. Feelgood, following the departure of Wilko Johnson.

 1980s

 Recovering from an injury to his hand while visiting his family in 1980, McCullough decided to stay in Ireland.
 He began to sit in with old friends the Fleadh Cowboys, at their Sunday afternoon residency in The Lower Deck in Dublin.
-Following this he moved back to Portstewart and put a new band together.
+Following this, he moved back to Portstewart and put a new band together.
 He was joined by Percy Robinson on pedal steel guitar, Roe Butcher on bass and Liam Bradley on drums.